uwu/containerspy/README.md

  - implement any metrics that should be available on Windows but aren't
  - automatically load configs from ./config.json too
  - (maybe?) add `--config` as another way to specify the location of the config file
- - use structured (json or syslog) logging to integrate nicely with log aggregation systems like Loki
  - (maybe?) read swap metrics if /sys is mounted (technically out of scope but might add anyway, not sure...)

 ## Supported metrics